-At the time of the Domesday Survey of 1086, Filton was in the Manor of Horfield and belonged to the FITZHARDINGE family, who founded the Abbey of St Augustine, now Bristol Cathedral, in 1154.
-They endowed lands in the parish including six copyhold farms to the abbey.
+The Domesday Survey of 1086 does not name Filton specifically; it names Horfield as being king’s land, perhaps becoming a separate parish circa 1142 when Robert FitzHardinge of Berkeley founded the Abbey of St Augustine (now Bristol Cathedral).
+He endowed lands in the parish including six copyhold farms to the abbey in 1154.
 In pre-reformation times, the parish would seem to have been apportioned, with few exceptions, into three holdings, the largest by far being that of the Manor of Filton.
 The others were the Manor of Hay and the Abbey lands.
 By 1580, the manorial estates passed to a series of owners.
 After the Dissolution of the Abbey in 1539, its estates in Filton and Horfield were granted to the new Diocese of Bristol.
 In 1852, James MONK, the Bishop of Gloucester and Bristol, transferred the Diocesan estates to a Trust, by which the farms and fields were sold at various times.

 The six copyhold farms on the Diocesan lands were Late Barnsley’s (later known as Meadowsweet), Late Millett’s, Late Elizabeth Knapp’s, Wades, Filton Hill and Rodney.
 Their tenants in 1541 were Thomas WADE senior, Thomas SYMONDS, Thomas WADE junior, Alice AVERY widow, William RICHARDS and John PHILLIPS.
 Wades Farm was rented for centuries by successive members of the WADE family and some were churchwardens.